kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/leds/ledtrig-transient.rst

 		changing the state to the specified state.
-		Driver could map these values to inverted depending on the default states it defines for the LED in its brightness_set() interface which is called from the led brightness_set() interfaces to control the LED state.
+		Driver could map these values to inverted depending on the default states it defines for the LED in its brightness_set() interface which is called from the LED brightness_set() interfaces to control the LED state.

 When timer expires activate goes back to deactivated state, duration is left